Tent pitching and Trefftz-DG method for the acoustic wave equation: Recovery of the solution of the second order equation

 In the case where the problem comes from a second order formulation we can substitute $v=\dt U$ and $\bm\sigma=-\nabla U$ to write the method in terms of test and trial functions from $\mathbb U_{p+1}(K)$.
 Then the method \eqref{eq:TDG} reads:

 with

-Clearly, the constant basis function does not contribute in this formulation.
-Thus, this formulation produces the same results as \eqref{eq:TDG} with $\bm V_p(\mathcal T_h) = \mathbb W_p(\mathcal T_h)$.
+\ps{The constant basis function does not contribute to formulation~\eqref{eq:TDG2}, as only derivatives of the unknown $U_{hp}$ are present.} Thus, this formulation produces the same results as \eqref{eq:TDG} with $\bm V_p(\mathcal T_h) = \mathbb W_p(\mathcal T_h)$.
 In order to fix the constants and recover the solution to the second order wave equation, we modify the original formulation by adding the additional terms

 to the bilinear form $\hat{\mathcal{A}}(U_{hp}; V ) $, and

 to the right hand side $\hat\ell(V)$, where and $U_0(x)=U(x,0)$.
 Note that these terms preserve the consistency of the formulation.
 Therefore, when evolving the solution inside a single tent, we need to add $\int_{T^{\text{top}}_h}U_{hp}V$ and $\int_{T^{\text{bot}}_h}U_{\text{bot}}V$ to the left- and right-hand side, respectively, of the formulation discussed in \Cref{sec:evoltent}.